 Advertising restrictions should be lifted to enable companies to be able to inform the public of the relative health benefits compared to smoking cigarettes.

-Relief on tax-duty to reflect the relative health benefits associated with e-cigarettes and vaping.
+Relief on the VAT on vapes to reflect the relative health benefits associated with e-cigarettes and vaping, when compared to the damage, disease and deaths caused by smoking.

 Mental health units and prisons should allow the use of e-cigarettes on premises unless trusts can present demonstrative evidence based on reasons for not doing so.